 We suggest buying your cat a suitable scratching post which will give them something purpose built to focus on.

 You might see a theme developing here.
 Rather than as a sign of affection, cats rub themselves up against people and objects to transfer their scent over to the object in question.
 This could include you or an object within your home that they like.

 There is nothing to be concerned about here as cats will do what cats like to do.

 Why is My Cat Meowing?

 You may not know this but cats will only meow at humans.
 Cats prefer to hiss, growl or screech at other cats but will save meowing as a form of communication specifically for us.

 Your cat will be trying to tell you something; perhaps its hungry, wants to go outside, or maybe it just wants you to play with it.
 It’s difficult to say with cats but it’s usually nothing to be concerned about.

 Cats typically tend to knead when they’re feeling comfortable and getting ready to relax.
 They will do this when about to lay down in their favorite cat bed, on their favorite spot on the sofa or even on your legs when they’re about to sit in your lap.
 This kneading can also be accompanied with purring and drooling; simply a cat displaying their pleasure.

 As you might have guessed, kneading is also one of the many ways that cats are able to transfer their personal scent over to an object.
 If you don’t mind your cats kneading your legs but would prefer not to get scratched, simply place a blanket between yourself and your cat or trim their claws.

-Why Is My Cat Swishing Their Tail?
+Why is My Cat Swishing his Tail?